The Michigan AFL-CIO Labor Foundation is our affiliated charitable nonprofit organization established in 2019.

 University of Michigan COVID-19 Volunteer Corps

-As we recognized the immediate need for assistance for our displaced members, new to Michigan’s Unemployment Insurance process, our communications with the Michigan Department for Labor and Economic Opportunity (LEO) highlighted specific areas where they were not up to capacity, and where our effort could be most helpful.
-Thankfully we were contacted by a group of go-getters, ready to go to bat for Michigan’s workforce.
+As we recognized the immediate need for assistance for our displaced members, new to Michigan’s Unemployment Insurance process, our communications with the Michigan Department for Labor and Economic Opportunity (LEO) highlighted specific areas where they lacked structural capacity, and where additional coordination could alleviate barriers to service delivery.

-The Michigan Law COVID Corps is a group of law students organizing to help those affected by the pandemic.
-With over 250 volunteers, they are ready to take on meaningful COVID-related projects, ranging from legal and policy research to creating visuals or fielding intake calls.
-Folks with an inquiry or in need of assistance can submit project requests here, and someone from their team will reach out to you soon.
+Working in collaboration between the Michigan Labor Foundation and the University of Michigan, the Michigan Law COVID-19 Corps formed as a group of law students organizing to help those affected by the pandemic.
+With over 250 volunteers, the Michigan Law COVID-19 Corps was ready to take on meaningful COVID-related projects, ranging from legal and policy research to creating visuals or fielding intake calls.
+Folks with an inquiry or in need of assistance were encouraged to connect with the team through a convenient online portal.